Chern-Simons-Fermion Vector Model with Chemical Potential: Comment on instability in

 Since the holonomy is dynamical, the large $N$ leading free energy is determined by varying the holonomy satisfying \eqref{solch} so that the free energy is minimized.
 It turns out by simple numerics that the value of the holonomy which minimizes the free energy is trivial when $|\lambda|<1$, \footnote{ This result was assumed in \cite{Giombi:2011kc} to determine the free energy. } but becomes non-trivial, $\alpha=\alpha_c$, when $|\lambda|>1$.

 This result suggests that the first order phase transition may happen at $|\lambda|=1$.
 However it also turns out that the minimized free energy \eqref{feh} at $\alpha=\alpha_c$ in $|\lambda|>1$ is positive, which means the pressure is negative and thus the system is no longer stable.
 This is presumably a signal of break-down of our assumption for the system to have conformal invariance.
-Therefore operators neglected in this analysis, which break conformal symmetry, would play an important role to investigate the phase in $|\lambda|>1$.
+If the theories exist they cannot be in a conformally symmetric phase beyond $|\lambda|=1$.
+Operators neglected in this analysis, which break conformal symmetry, would play an important role to investigate the phase in $|\lambda|>1$.
 We leave detailed study in the future.